Identification and consistent estimation in source apportionment using geometry: Introduction

-Geometric perspectives have also been influential in NMF, viewing the samples $\{Y_i^\top=W_i^\top H: i=1,\dots,n\}$ as a point cloud in a simplicial cone with rows of $H$ as corners.
-Under separability, where each source is represented by at least one `pure' observation, N-FINDR \citep{winter_n-findr_1999} estimate the convex hull to recover source profiles.
-Vertex Component Analysis \citep{nascimento_vertex_2005} and XRAY \citep{kumar_fast_2013} also exploit the geometry of convex cones.
-In source apportionment, UNMIX \citep{henry_history_1997} estimates the edges of the multivariate data cloud and interprets them as source profiles.
+Geometric perspectives have been particularly influential in NMF, as they provide a visual and structural framework for identifiability.
+Due to non-negativity, the samples $\{Y_i^\top=W_i^\top H\}_{i=1}^n$ can be interpreted as a point cloud within a simplicial cone, where the rows of $H$ define the extreme rays (`corners') of the data geometry. \cite{donoho_when_2003} provides geometric conditions for identification in NMF.
+A sufficient condition is separability, where each source is represented by at least one `pure' observation in the sample that comes from a single source.
+The source profiles can then be recovered by identifying extreme points of the data cloud.
+NMF algorithms relying on geometry include Vertex Component Analysis \citep[VCA,][]{nascimento_vertex_2005}, XRAY \citep{kumar_fast_2013}, and N-FINDR \citep{winter_n-findr_1999}.
+Similar geometric reasoning has been used in some earlier source apportionment work \citep[Unmix,][]{henry_history_1997}.

-NMF is generally non-identifiable and subject to the classic factor indeterminacy.
-For example, $Y = WH$ admits equivalent representations of the form $(WD)(D^{-1}H)$ for any positive diagonal matrix $D$.
-Thus, simple least squares based methods cannot uniquely identify the two factors.
-Identifiability is often enforced by additional constraints such as structured zero patterns \citep{fritzilas_structural_2010} or stochasticity constraints \citep{du_hyperspectral_2016} on rows or columns in $W$ or $H$. \cite{sug_park_bilinear_2002} establishes identifiability assuming both exact sparsity of $W$ and an assumed scaling of $H$.
-Other forms of structural assumptions include exact (sparse) separability \citep{winter_n-findr_1999, donoho_when_2003, nascimento_vertex_2005} or sufficiently scattered factors \citep{fu_identifiability_2018}.

-Naive application of NMF identification strategies to source apportionment is inadequate.
-Deterministic assumptions on the matrices are unlikely to hold exactly and lack physical justification in environmental applications.
-Misspecified sparsity patterns can bias results, and fitted factors are highly sensitive to such choices \citep{viana_source_2008}.
-Moreover, existing identifiability results for NMF still only ensure uniqueness up to scaling of the factor matrices, leaving ambiguity in interpretation.
-In source apportionment, the rows of $H$ are commonly interpreted as source profiles \citep{krall_statistical_2019}.
-As the scaling of $H$ is not uniquely identifiable, a common strategy is to normalize the rows of $H$ to sum to one.
-Although widely adopted \citep{manousakas_comparison_2025}, such a practice yields incoherent fractions when pollutants are measured in incompatible units, assumes that the pollutant list is exhaustive, neglects the contribution magnitudes encoded in $W$, and cannot directly answer which sources drive each pollutant.
+Geometric identification in NMF typically assumes deterministic conditions on the factor matrices.
+Separability \citep{winter_n-findr_1999, donoho_when_2003, nascimento_vertex_2005} requires exact sparsity patterns in the data, while the sufficiently scattered condition \citep{fu_identifiability_2018} relaxes this by requiring source intensities to span the non-negative orthant.
+Such conditions are unlikely to hold exactly \citep{ma_signal_2014} and lack physical justification in environmental applications.